sap-tutorials/Tutorials/tutorials/abap-environment-event-enablement-consumption/abap-environment-event-enablement-consumption.md

 [ACCORDION-BEGIN [Step 10: ](Maintain Subscription)]

+  Now you need to choose a subscription in your channel to specify in which queue you should get the event message.

   1. In the Fiori launchpad search for **Enterprise Event Enablement** App and open it.

     ![Enterprise](6-4.png)